jasdjames/note-taker-express/README.md

 ## Contributing
-Please contact me by email or github for contribution
+Please contact me by email or github for contribution.
+I worked collaboratively on this project with my classmates and my tutor.
+I used the resources provided to my via instruction and prior knowledge.

 ## Tests